 Termination of Assistantship - If the assistantship is terminated prior to the specified ending date, the assistant's duties, stipend, and tuition exemption will cease.
 The student will be required to pay a prorated portion of the previously applied tuition exemption.

-A student enrolled in a total of 10 or more credit hours: Additional tuition will be charged at the current University credit rate for any graduate student's course schedule that includes Distance Learning or ESL courses if the total credit hours exceed 9.
-Therefore, graduate assistants should note that the graduate assistant tuition waiver does not cover the cost of Distance Learning or ESL courses when a student is enrolled in more than 9 credit hours.
+A student enrolled in a total of 10 or more credit hours: Additional tuition will be charged at the current University credit rate for any graduate student's course schedule that includes Distance Education or ESL courses if the total credit hours exceed 9.
+Therefore, graduate assistants should note that the graduate assistant tuition waiver does not cover the cost of Distance Education or ESL courses when a student is enrolled in more than 9 credit hours.

 Course Overload - Graduate assistants wishing to schedule more than a full-time course load may, with the approval of his/her major professor, department head, graduate coordinator and dean, register for more than 13 hours.
 The student must submit an Overload Form, (hthttp://www.grad.msstate.edu/forms/pdf_forms/request_for_scheduling_overload.pdf) to his/her major professor.
 The dean's office sends the approved form to the Registrar's Office.
 Such transmission will allow application of additional tuition exemption consistent with current policy.